valkgeo/GeoTherm/README.md

 ## Contact

-For any questions or further information, please contact [Samir do Nascimento Valcácio] at [samir.valcacio@ufrr.br].
+For any questions or further information, please contact at [samir.valcacio@ufrr.br].